-- f.
-The Title IX Coordinator is responsible for the effective implementation of any remedies. - 5.
-Grounds for appeal - a.
-A complainant or a respondent may appeal a dismissal decision or the determination of the decision maker based on the following grounds: - i.
-A procedural irregularity which affected the outcome; - ii.
-New evidence that could affect the outcome which was not reasonably available at the time the dismissal was made or the decision maker made the determination; or - iii.
+i.
+Grounds for appeal

+- A complainant or a respondent may appeal a dismissal decision or the determination of the decision maker based on the following grounds: - a.
+A procedural irregularity which affected the outcome; - New evidence that could affect the outcome which was not reasonably available at the time the dismissal was made or the decision maker made the determination; or - c.
 There was a conflict of interest or bias on the part of the Title IX Coordinator, an investigator, or a decision maker (either for or against complainants or respondents generally or for or against the individual complainant or respondent) that affected the outcome.